 Here in the Golden State, summer corresponds to the height of avocado and strawberry seasons.
 And, when they're in their prime, we use both as often as possible.
-We know you probably already have a ton of avocado recipes, but how many avocado dessert recipes do you have?
+We know you probably already have many avocado recipes, but how many avocado dessert recipes do you have?

-Avocado desserts are uncommon but they really shouldn't be.
-The high fat, major creaminess, and subtly sweet flavor of the fruit make it a perfect ingredients in desserts.
+Avocado desserts are uncommon, but they really shouldn't be.
 We love avocado in the Mexican ice pops known as paletas.
+The high fat, major creaminess, and subtly sweet flavor of the fruit make it a perfect dessert ingredient.
 However, they're also delicious in cheesecake, Key Lime Pie, and even mousse.

 The common factor?
 All those desserts are airy, creamy, bright, and not too sweet.
-Here we combined those ideas came up with this frozen dessert that's like a culinary snapshot of summer.
+Here we combined those ideas with this frozen dessert that's like a culinary snapshot of summer.

 We created this recipe to celebrate the best flavors of the season with our friends at California Grown.
 It has flavors that, like California, are inspired by other places but still very unique.
-The frozen avocado, coconut, and lime tastes a bit like a Mexican paleta.
-And the base technique is that used for the traditional frozen Italian dessert known semifreddo.
-It then gets a very California twist thanks to the unique combination of avocado, lime, and strawberries!
+The frozen avocado, coconut, and lime taste a bit like a Mexican paleta.
+And the base technique is that used for the traditional frozen Italian dessert known as semifreddo.
+Thanks to the unique combination of avocado, lime, and strawberries, it then gets a very California twist!

-This dessert is made by freezing a mixture of Italian meringue, whipped cream, and a bunch of delicious flavors.
-The result is a lighty, airy, delicious frozen dessert.
-Oh, and it's usually serve partially melted so the texture is like a frozen mousse.
+This dessert is made by freezing a mixture of Italian meringue, whipped cream, and many delicious flavors.
+The result is a light, airy, delicious frozen dessert.
+Oh, and it usually serves partially melted, so the texture is like a frozen mousse.

 But, as promised, this is an even easier version of classic semifreddo.
-Here you simply blend the ingredients then layer them and wait until it's completely frozen.
+Here you blend the ingredients, then layer them and wait until it's completely frozen.

 Like our home state of California, we like to say this semifreddo recipe is easy, breezy, and laid back.
 Here are a few tips to have complete success with this Avocado Semifreddo:

-The key to this recipe are the California avocados so let's get on the same page about them, shall we?
+The key to this recipe is the California avocados, so let's get on the same page about them, shall we?

-There are more than 3,500 avocado growers across California and they're grown with a major focus on quality and freshness.
+There are more than 3,500 avocado growers across California, and they've grown with a significant focus on quality and freshness.
 The fruit is grown on approximately 54,000 acres throughout Central and Southern California from Monterey to San Diego.
-The Golden State’s terroir and coastal climate makes for ideal growing conditions for the best avocados around.
+The Golden State's terroir and coastal climate make for ideal growing conditions for the best avocados around.

 To this day, every Hass avocado in the world can trace its lineage to the original Mother Hass Tree.
 About 96 percent of the avocados grown in California are Haas.
 That means they're the most common avocado you'll come across when you head to the grocery store.